-- The Hirer acknowledges and agrees that it, its Representatives and participants are required to comply with any requirements under the Department’s policies or a direction of the Department to COVID-19 vaccination and entry and use of the Venue, Hire Area and Facilities as advised by the Department from time to time.
-This may include (without limitation) requirements relating to vaccination, testing, provision of test results, provision of satisfactory evidence of vaccination status.
+- The Hirer acknowledges and agrees that it, its Representatives and participants are required to comply with any requirements under the Department’s policies or a direction of the Department in relation to relevant public health directions of the Queensland Government Chief Health Officer’s under the Public Health Act 2005 (Qld) and entry and use of the Venue, Hire Area and Facilities as advised by the Department from time to time.

 - Venue processes may be in place for child protection and all directions in relation to this must be followed by all users of the Venue.

 - The Hirer acknowledges that the Department may close part or all of the Venue, at any time, for any reason.

 - The Hirer must and will ensure that its participants provide the Department with all information it requests in relation to a booking, by the time requested.

 - The Hirer is responsible for its participants and Representatives, and the conduct of its participants and Representatives while at the Venue.

 - The Hirer must not make any structural or other alterations or additions to the Venue or install or erect any standalone structures (temporary or permanent) without the prior written approval of the Department.
 Such approval is at the sole discretion of the Department and may be subject to such conditions as the Department sees fit.